 Annual Conference Theme

-After recent challenges and uncertainties associated with geographical education at all levels, from primary through to secondary and into higher education, I hope the GA’s Annual Conference in 2014 will be an opportunity for us to indulge ourselves in the subject we are all so passionate about.
+After recent challenges and uncertainties associated with geographical education at all levels, from primary through to secondary and into higher education, I hope the GA’s Annual Conference will be an opportunity for us to indulge ourselves in the subject we are all so passionate about.
 I have chosen the theme of ‘Crossing Boundaries’ which will enable us:

 - To explore some of the most pressing geographical issues of our time, such as climate change, international migration, energy resources, human security and global inequality, all issues that involve ‘crossing a boundary’.